 The use of middleware is one of the most common ways to set up an application integration architecture.
-Without middleware, application integration would rely on tedious amounts of programming and manual intervention.
+Without middleware, application integration would rely on tedious amounts of programming and manual intervention (even more so with enterprise application integration).
 Middleware is standard due to the efficiency it can add to your application integration workflow, especially when you are dealing with multiple applications.

-With middleware, you can remove the need to manually enter data into each of your applications and help facilitate the sharing of business data between your most important applications.
+With middleware, you remove the need to manually enter data into each of your applications and help facilitate the sharing of business data between your most important platforms.

 FME For Application Integration

-While FME is most well known for its ability to integrate data, it can also support application integration workflows.
-Whether you are needing to integrate applications for the purpose of switching from a legacy system to something new, or are looking to enable application integration as an on-going routine process, FME is the integration platform that is here to help.
+While FME is most well known for its ability to integrate data, it can also support application integration and enterprise application integration workflows.
+Whether you need to integrate applications to migrate from a legacy system to something new or are looking to enable application integration as an on-going routine process, FME is the integration platform that is here to help.